pyeventsourcing/eventsourcing/docs/topics/user_guide/notifications.rst

 Todo: Race conditions around assigning events using central integer sequence generator.
 Perhaps wait until previous has been assigned?
-If an item is None, perhaps the consumer should stall for a moment to allow time for the race condition to expire.
+If an item is None, perhaps the notification log should stall for a moment to allow time for the race condition to expire.
+Perhaps it should only do it when the item has been assigned recently (timestamp of the ItemAdded event could be checked) or when there have been lots of event since (the highest assigned index could be checked).
 A permanent None value should be something that occurs very rarely, when an issued integer is not followed by a successful assignment to the big array.
-A permanent None will exist in the sequence if an integer is lost perhaps due to a database operation error that somehow still failed after many retries, or because the client process crashed before the database operation could be executed but after the integer had been issued, so the integer became lost.
+A permanent "None" will exist in the sequence if an integer is lost perhaps due to a database operation error that somehow still failed after many retries, or because the client process crashed before the database operation could be executed but after the integer had been issued, so the integer became lost.
+This needs code.

+Todo: Automatic initialisation of the integer sequence generator RedisIncr from getting highest assigned index.
+Or perhaps automatic update with the current highest assigned index if there continues to be contention after a number of increments, indicating the issued values are far behind.
+If processes all reset the value whilst they are also incrementing it, then there will be a few concurrency errors, but it should level out quickly.
+This also needs code.